xastor/winaudit/README.md

-# WinAudit : a Windows Auditing Daemon
+# WinAudit : A Simple Windows Auditing Daemon

-WinAudit is a small service that collects information on a Windows machine and pushes it to some remote server, on a regular basis.
+WinAudit is a simple service that collects information on a Windows machine and pushes it to some remote server, on a regular basis.

 It is written using the [Haxe](https://haxe.org) language.